 Our main sources of income are Room Hire 50%, and the remaining 50% raised by Luncheon Clubs, fundraising events, raffles, sale of second hand goods, clothes and bric a brac from a small room in the Centre and so forth.

 The Trustees are prudent with the Charity’s finances and are conscious of the need to keep the building well furnished, attractive and up to date.
-In the past two years we have installed an air conditioning system, sound and projector system, new clothes racks to display donated items, a new hot plate in the kitchen, and an extension to one of the mini bus garages.
+In the past few years we have installed an air conditioning system, sound and projector system, new clothes racks to display donated items, an extension to one of the mini bus garages and fully refurbished the kitchen.

-The Trustees are supported by four paid part time employees, a Caretaker Chris Peter, a Cook Susan Mitchel, a Senior Administrator Alison Stevens, and an Administrator Tracey Poskitt.
+The Trustees are supported by four paid part time employees, a Cleaner/Caretaker, a Cook Susan Mitchel, a Senior Administrator Alison Stevens, and an Administrator Tracey Poskitt.
 The remainder of the work is carried out by our small team of dedicated volunteers approximately 30 in number.

 Future plans ………